 Burst logging is a logging mode that allows you to set up more frequent logging when a specified condition is met.
-For example, let's say the logger is recording data at a 5-minute logging interval and burst logging is configured to log every 10 seconds when the temperature goes above 2,000°F (the high limit) or falls below -200°F (the low limit).
-This means the logger will record data every 5 minutes as long as the temperature remains between 2,000°F and -200°F. Once the temperature reaches 2,100°F, for example, the logger will switch to the faster logging rate and record data every 10 seconds until the temperature falls back below the high limit (or 2,000°F in this case).
+For example, let's say the logger is recording data at a 5-minute logging interval and burst logging is configured to log every 10 seconds when the temperature goes above 85°F (the high limit) or falls below 32°F (the low limit).
+This means the logger will record data every 5 minutes as long as the temperature remains between 85°F and 32°F. Once the temperature reaches 90°F, for example, the logger will switch to the faster logging rate and record data every 10 seconds until the temperature falls back below the high limit (or 85°F in this case).
 At that time, logging then resumes every 5 minutes at the normal logging interval.
-Similarly, if the temperature falls to -250°F, for example, then the logger would switch to burst logging mode again and record data every 10 seconds.
-Once the temperature rises back to -200°F, the logger will then return to normal mode, logging every 5 minutes.
+Similarly, if the temperature falls to 30°F, for example, then the logger would switch to burst logging mode again and record data every 10 seconds.
+Once the temperature rises back to 32°F, the logger will then return to normal mode, logging every 5 minutes.

 To set up burst logging:

 - Select Burst for Logging Mode in the Launch Logger window.
 If Burst has already been configured for this logger, click the Edit button in the Launch Logger window.
 Note that you cannot set up alarms with burst logging.
-You also cannot select the Stop Logging option "Never (wrap when full)" if burst logging is configured. - In the Burst Logging window, select the High Limit checkbox if you want to set up a condition in which burst logging will occur when the sensor reading rises above the high limit value.
-Type in the value or drag the red upper slider. - Select the Low Limit checkbox if you want to set up a condition in which burst logging will occur when the sensor reading falls below the low limit value.
-Type in the value or drag the blue lower slider.
+You also cannot select the Stop Logging option "Never (wrap when full)" if burst logging is configured. - 2.
+In the Burst Logging window, select the High Limit checkbox if you want to set up a condition in which burst logging will occur when the sensor reading rises above the high limit value.
+Type in the value or drag the red upper slider.